Written by

 (oramd-ucode

-if you have an AMD processor) to install the GRUB package and CPU microcode - Run
+if you have an AMD processor) to install the EFI boot manager and CPU microcode - Run

 blkid -s UUID -o value /dev/nvme0n1p2